rnfein/graphite-pager/README.md

 ## Notifiers

 Notifiers are what communicate with your preferred alerting service.
-You enable notifiers by setting the proper environment variables
+You enable notifiers by setting the proper environment variables.

+More notifiers are easy to write, file an issue if there is something you would like!

 ### Chat